Six Flags America: Looney Tunes Movie Town

-Looney Tunes Movie Town is inspired by the Looney Tunes cartoons of the 1930s and 1940s and the aesthetic of the era.
-It allows guests the chance to visit the homes of the cartoons' stars, such as Bugs Bunny and Granny.
+Looney Tunes Movie Town was inspired by the Looney Tunes cartoons of the 1930s and 1940s and the aesthetic of the era.
+It allowed guests the chance to visit the homes of the cartoons' stars, such as Bugs Bunny and Granny.
 The "town" features the Great Chase, a children's coaster that takes guests through the set of the next Looney Tunes cartoon being filmed, starring Wile E. Coyote and the Road Runner.

 Mardi Gras

-Formerly South West Territory, Mardi Gras is supposed to be an all year New Orleans Mardi Gras celebration.
-Added to the park in 2014, the new themed land features the Ragin' Cajun, a wild mouse coaster where guests are trying to escape the attack of alligators in the Bayou.
-This land also features The Wild One, a wooden coaster that turned 100 years old in 2017, as well as the Bourbon Street Fireball, a Larson International a 22M Giant Loop flat ride, themed to Fireball.
+Formerly South West Territory, Mardi Gras was supposed to be an all year New Orleans Mardi Gras celebration.
+Added to the park in 2014, the new themed land featured the Ragin' Cajun, a wild mouse coaster where guests are trying to escape the attack of alligators in the Bayou.
+This land also features the Wild One, a wooden coaster that turned 100 years old in 2017.

 Gotham City

-Added in the year 2000, Gotham City is a land that allows guests to experience the dark and dirty industrial district of DC Comics' most notorious city.
-Guests can be held hostage by The Joker and forced to ride his Jinxed carnival coaster.
-They can soar above the clouds with Superman, on the Superman - Ride of Steel, or hope to stay dry while rushing down the Penguin's Blizzard River.
+Added in the year 2000, Gotham City was a land that allows guests to experience the darkly industrial district of DC Comics' most notorious city.
+Guests can be held hostage by the Joker and forced to ride his Jinxed carnival coaster.
+They can soar above the clouds with Superman on the Ride of Steel.

-Coyote Creek
+SteamTown

 Recreating the pioneer days of the American frontier, the land drops guests in the frontier town of Coyote Creek.
-Entertainment and attractions include Renegade Rapids, a white water rafting ride down the dangerous rivers of the west inspired by the Colorado River.
-Coyote Creek is home to the Crazy Horse Saloon, a nod to the western saloons where cowboys used to drink and relax.
+From its opening in 1994, it had offered entertainment and attractions include Renegade Rapids, a white water rafting ride down the dangerous rivers of the west inspired by the Colorado River.
+Coyote Creek was home to the Crazy Horse Saloon, a nod to the western saloons where cowboys used to drink and relax.